datfridman/outline-wiki-backup/README.md

 # outline-wiki-backup
-Python script to backup your dedicated (not for cloud one) version of Outline Wiki to Telegram chat
+Shell script to backup your dedicated (not for cloud one) version of Outline Wiki to Telegram chat